Seasonal allergies: Nip them in the bud

 - Keep indoor air dry with a dehumidifier.

 - Use a portable high-efficiency particulate air (HEPA) filter in your bedroom.

 - Clean floors often with a vacuum cleaner that has a HEPA filter.

 Try an over-the-counter remedy

 Several types of nonprescription medications can help ease allergy symptoms.
 They include:

 - Oral antihistamines.
-Antihistamines can help relieve sneezing, itching, runny nose and watery eyes.
-Examples of oral antihistamines include loratadine (Claritin, Alavert), cetirizine (Zyrtec Allergy, others) and fexofenadine (Allegra Allergy).
-Older antihistamines, such as diphenhydramine (Benadryl) and chlorpheniramine (Chlor-Trimeton), are also effective, but they can make you drowsy.
+Antihistamines can help relieve sneezing, itching, a stuffy or runny nose, and watery eyes.
+Examples of oral antihistamines include cetirizine (Zyrtec Allergy), fexofenadine (Allegra Allergy) and loratadine (Claritin, Alavert).

 Rinse your sinuses